Cray-HPE/docs-csm/install/configure_administrative_access.md

     The number reported should match the number of management nodes in the system.
     If there are failures, see [Troubleshoot CFS Issues](../operations/configuration_management/Troubleshoot_CFS_Issues.md).

-## 9. Restart Critical Services for Rack Resiliency
+## 9. Restart Rack Resiliency critical services

+> Skip this step if the Rack Resiliency feature is not enabled.
+> For more information, see [Enabling Rack Resiliency](../operations/rack_resiliency/Enabling_Rack_Resiliency.md).

-If Rack Resiliency was enabled using [Enable Rack Resiliency](prepare_site_init.md#enable-rack-resiliency) step of the [Prepare Site Init](prepare_site_init.md) procedure, run below script to restart the critical services for Rack Resiliency.
+(`ncn-mw#`) Restart the critical services for Rack Resiliency.

 ```bash
 python3 /usr/share/doc/csm/upgrade/scripts/upgrade/scripts/k8s/rr_critical_service_restart.py